 Firstly, the bank will apply the daily exchange rate set by Amex, to convert your purchase into US Dollars (USD).
 The rate varies day to day, and can be found by logging into your online banking.
-You'll usually find that it's slightly less favourable than the real exchange rate you find on Google, but you’re a valued customer, so there shouldn't be a big difference if you’re being charged in the country’s local currency.
+You'll usually find that it's slightly less favorable than the real exchange rate you find on Google.
+However, because you’re a valued customer, there hopefully shouldn't be a big difference if you’re being charged in the country’s local currency.
 You do need to be careful here, though, as if you’re charged in USD under something called Dynamic Currency Conversion (DCC), you can run into exorbitant mark-ups.
 But more on that shortly.

 Once your transaction cost has been moved over to USD, many card providers will then deduct a further cut for themselves.
 This is known as a foreign transaction fee, and is normally a percentage of the amount you spent.
 The exact amount varies hugely between cards, though.